 The deal was never supposed to be a three-team trade.
-Vikings running back Darrin Nelson wouldn’t report to the Cowboys, so Dallas shipped him off to San Diego for a fifth-round pick that they sent to Minnesota.
+Vikings running back Darrin Nelson wouldn’t report to the Cowboys, so Dallas shipped him off to the San Diego Chargers for a fifth-round pick that they sent to Minnesota.

 Here are the full details of the trade…